modernweb-dev/rocket/site/pages/10--docs/20--basics/95--configuration.rocket.md

 import data from './data.json';
 ```

 You can accomplish this with Rollup and dev server plugins.
-Make sure to add both the dev-server plugin as well as the Rollup plugin, so that the behaviors is the same during development as it is in the production build.
+Make sure to add both the dev-server plugin as well as the Rollup plugin, so that the behavior is the same during development as it is in the production build.

 For these cases you can use `setupDevServerAndBuildPlugins`, which will automatically add the plugin for you to both Rollup and dev-server: